Donald Trump’s presidential campaign has reminded more than a few commentators of fascist movements from Europe’s past.

 This, more than anything, is what sets fascism apart from other ideologies.

 Whether you’re a socialist or a liberal or a conservative, you’re likely to see politics as a way to prevent violence: between classes, individuals or between the government and its citizens.
-We’ve largely forgotten this in the West, because political violence is so rare nowadays.
+We’ve largely forgotten this in the West, because political violence has become so rare.
 But the reason we have politics in the first place is so we don’t have to fight with our neighbors every time we disagree about how to run the local school or fire station.

 Fascists take a different view.
 They see life as a constant struggle.
 Accommodation and compromise are hallmarks of the weak and weakness must be purged from the community, the nation and the race.
 The goal of politics is not peace and quiet; it is to win, ideally by vanquishing one’s opponent.

 I’m not sure if Trump is doing this on purpose or if it flows naturally from his worldview, but his careless rhetoric about beating up protesters has already incited violence at his events.
 His talk of getting back at those who have played ordinary, upstanding Americans for suckers attracts just the sort of people who are clamoring for a race war.
 (His appointment in August of Breitbart chief Stephen Bannon as campaign executive argues for “on purpose”.)

-Trump hasn’t reached the level of organized violence of black- or brownshirts yet, but it is this context that made his suggestion last month that “Second Amendment people” might have to take matters into their own hands if a President Hillary Clinton appointed pro-gun-control justices to the Supreme Court so alarming.
+Trump hasn’t reached the level of organized violence of black- or brownshirts yet, but it is this context that makes his suggestion that “Second Amendment people” may need to take matters into their own hands if a President Hillary Clinton appointed pro-gun-control justices to the Supreme Court so alarming.

 Trump’s nonchalance about violence helps explain his foreign policy as well.
-His statements on this topic are often confusing (because he is so maddeningly ill-informed), making it hard to figure out exactly what he thinks and means.
+His statements on the topic are often confusing (because he is so maddeningly ill-informed), making it hard to figure out exactly what he believes and means.
 We can deduce, however, that Trump doesn’t believe in permanent alliances, doesn’t see a role for values in the pursuit of national interest and believes America is weak because other countries are “laughing” at it.